What is the primary role of the electron transport chain in cellu... | Channels for Pearson+

 1

-Understand that cellular respiration is a process that cells use to convert biochemical energy from nutrients into adenosine triphosphate (ATP), and then release waste products.
+Begin by understanding the overall process of cellular respiration, which is the method cells use to convert biochemical energy from nutrients into adenosine triphosphate (ATP), and then release waste products.

 Watch next